shaikat010/Udacity-Agile-Software-Developer-Nanodegree/Prioritization_Notes.md

 # Introduction to Backlogs

+What is a product backlog?

+1. List of all the remaining work for the product
+2. Planning tool for the team developing the product
+3. Contains users stories, features and epics for a product
+4. Centralsied and Prioritized TO-DO List for the Product

 The product backlog is the team’s to-do list and is owned by the Product Owner.
 The backlog is where all the work (Epics, Features, & User Stories) remaining to be done for the product is kept.
 The Product Owner, Development Team, and Scrum Master all interact with the backlog; however, the Product Owner has the final say on the priority of the work in the backlog.

 New Definitions